-- Hypersensitivity reactions, including anaphylaxis and death, have been reported in association with infusion of ACTEMRA. - Anaphylaxis and other hypersensitivity reactions that required treatment discontinuation were reported in 0.1% (3 out of 2644) of patients in the 6-month controlled trials, and in 0.2% (8 out of 4009) of patients in the all-exposure rheumatoid arthritis population; and in sJIA controlled trial, 1 out of 112 patients (0.9%). - In the postmarketing setting, events of clinically significant hypersensitivity, and anaphylaxis, including events with a fatal outcome, have occurred in patients treated with a range of doses of ACTEMRA, with or without concomitant arthritis therapies.
+- Hypersensitivity reactions, including anaphylaxis, have been reported in association with ACTEMRA and anaphylactic events with a fatal outcome have been reported with intravenous infusion of ACTEMRA. - Anaphylaxis and other hypersensitivity reactions that required treatment discontinuation were reported in 0.1% (3 out of 2644) of patients in the 6-month controlled trials of intravenous ACTEMRA, 0.2% (8 out of 4009) of patients in the intravenous all-exposure RA population, 0.7% (8 out of 1068) in the subcutaneous 6-month controlled RA trials, and in 0.7% (10 out of 1465) of patients in the subcutaneous all-exposure population. - In the SJIA controlled trial with intravenous ACTEMRA, 1 out of 112 patients (0.9%) experienced hypersensitivity reactions that required treatment discontinuation.
+In the PJIA controlled trial with intravenous ACTEMRA, 0 out of 188 patients (0%) in the all-exposure population experienced hypersensitivity reactions that required treatment discontinuation.
+Reactions that required treatment discontinuation included generalized erythema, rash, and urticaria.
+Injection-site reactions were categorized separately. - In the postmarketing setting, events of hypersensitivity reactions, including anaphylaxis and death, have occurred in patients treated with a range of doses of intravenous ACTEMRA, with or without concomitant arthritis therapies.
 Events have occurred in patients who received premedication.
-Clinically significant hypersensitivity and anaphylaxis events have occurred both with and without previous hypersensitivity reactions and as early as the first infusion of ACTEMRA. - ACTEMRA should only be infused by a healthcare professional with appropriate medical support to manage anaphylaxis.
-If anaphylaxis or other clinically significant hypersensivity reaction occurs, administration of ACTEMRA should be stopped immediately and ACTEMRA should be permanently discontinued.
-Do not administer ACTEMRA to patients with known hypersensivity to ACTEMRA.
+Hypersensitivity, including anaphylaxis events, have occurred both with and without previous hypersensitivity reactions and as early as the first infusion of ACTEMRA. - ACTEMRA for intravenous use should only be infused by a healthcare professional with appropriate medical support to manage anaphylaxis.
+For ACTEMRA subcutaneous injection, advise patients to seek immediate medical attention if they experience any symptoms of a hypersensitivity reaction.
+If anaphylaxis or other hypersensitivity reaction occurs, stop administration of ACTEMRA immediately and discontinue ACTEMRA permanently.
+Do not administer ACTEMRA to patients with known hypersensitivity to ACTEMRA.